BootBlock/PoSh-Backup/README.md

 *   **Pin Backups:** Protect specific backup archives from automatic deletion by retention policies.
 This can be done by pinning an existing archive via `-PinBackup <path>` or by pinning the result of the current run via the `-Pin` switch.
 *   **Safe Simulation Mode:** Perform a dry run (`-Simulate`) to preview local backup operations, remote transfers, retention (archive and log files), **post-run system actions**, and **checksum operations** without making any actual changes.
 *   **Configuration Validation:** Quickly test and validate your configuration file (`-TestConfig`).
 This includes basic validation of Backup Target definitions and **job dependency validation** (checking for circular references and dependencies on non-existent jobs).
 Optional advanced schema validation for the overall configuration structure is also available.
+*   **Effective Configuration Display:** A diagnostic switch (`-GetEffectiveConfig <JobName>`) to display the fully resolved, final configuration for a specific job, including all merged global, set, and job-level settings.
 *   **Archive Inspection & Restore Utilities:** Inspect or restore files directly from the command line.
 Use `-ListArchiveContents` to see what's inside an archive, and `-ExtractFromArchive` to restore the entire archive or specific files/folders from it.
 Both utilities fully support encrypted archives.
 *   **Proactive Free Space Check:** Optionally verify sufficient destination disk space in the `DestinationDir` before starting backups to prevent failures.
 *   **Archive Integrity Verification:** Optionally test the integrity of newly created local archives using `7z t`.